Demographic Questionnaire Example For Research PDF

 5. Start the Writing Process

-The writers start to write the feature article in this stage.
-Therefore, it is the most significant part of feature writing.
-In the first paragraph, they should introduce the feature so readers can understand the topic’s essence.
-In addition, journalists explain the advantages of reading this article; therefore, they use catchy sentences to attract audiences.
-For example, journalists must explain what kind of adverse consequences the audience can encounter by hacking if they want to write a feature article about how to stop hacking Facebook IDs.
+In the first paragraph, they should introduce the feature to help readers understand the essence of the topic.
+In addition, journalists explain the advantages of reading this article, so they use catchy sentences to attract readers.
+For example, journalists must describe the kinds of adverse consequences the audience could face if they hack to write a feature article about how to stop hacking Facebook IDs.
 So it triggers them to read the full article.

 6. Add Recommendations and Caution